Linked Data Notifications: a resource-centric communication protocol

 Consumer to receiver interactions

-The following steps describe the interaction between consumer and receiver:
+The following steps (in order without skipping) describe the interaction between consumer and receiver:

 (1) A consumer selects a target and discovers the location of its Inbox in the same way as the sender; (2) A receiver responds to